#216 Why Encouraging Your Kids to 'Talk Back' Develops Critical Thinking & Decision Making Skills

 Om Podcasten

-THE podcast for parents with big dreams who feel stuck.
-Let us show you how to finally break through the overwhelm, chaos, and 'survival mode' to legitimately do MORE with LESS stress and to finally achieve your biggest dreams -- even with a family.
-Greg and Rachel Denning are parents of 7 children whom they've traveled with to 50+ countries on 5 continents -- all while homeschooling and building a multi-six-figure location independent biz.
-BECOME the man, woman, spouse, and parent you need to be to create the EXTRAORDINARY life of YOUR dreams with this HOLISTIC approach that works.
+THE podcast for parents with big dreams who want to create an EXTRAORDINARY lifestyle but feel stuck.
+Greg and Rachel Denning are parents of 7 children whom they've traveled with to 60+ countries on 5 continents -- all while homeschooling and building a multi-six-figure location independent biz.
+Let them show you how to finally break through what's holding you back so you can achieve your biggest dreams -- even with a family!